 - High in sugar (high-fructose corn syrup) and/or fat

 - Low in satiation value

 - Slows digestion

 Any food product that does not require preparation lacks the proper nutrients needed for our bodies to process.
 The calories are off the charts which is not beneficial for weight loss.
 Did you ever feel hungry after eating a junk food meal?
 That’s a result of its low satiation value.
-This is a feeling in which people tend to feel hungry after eating and this leads to overeating which leads to obesity.
-Processed foods, sweets, and any of those fast-food menu items are not worth putting into our bodies as it tends to slow our digestion.
+This is a feeling in which people tend to feel hungry after eating, leading to overeating, which leads to obesity.
+Processed foods, sweets, and any of those fast-food menu items are not worth putting into our bodies as they slow our digestion.

 Junk Food, Change To Healthy Eating Habits

-The lining of the small intestine produces enzymes that assist with digestion and are amylase, protease, and lipase.
+The small intestine’s lining produces enzymes that assist with digestion which are amylase, protease, and lipase.
 Natural foods can increase beneficial digestive enzymes and assist in our digestion.
 Healthy eating can lead to how effectively our bodies produce, store, and release enzymes and how efficiently these enzymes function.
-By consuming natural, organic, and whole foods we’re introducing essential nutrients to our bodies.
-Additional benefits to healthy eating are the production of energy to sustain growth, a strong immune system, and satiating hunger.
+By consuming natural, organic, and whole foods, we’re introducing essential nutrients to our bodies.
+Additional benefits to healthy eating are the production of energy to sustain growth, a robust immune system, and satiating hunger.